PelionIoT/mbed-cloud-sdk-python/mbed_cloud/_backends/iam/docs/DeveloperApi.md

 Delete API key.

-Endpoint for deleting the API key.
+An endpoint for deleting the API key.

 ### Example
 ```python